Rating: | Price: $ | Website

 I used to feed this stuff before I knew better.
 I do feel bad in retrospect, but I can at least say it isn’t quite as bad as Meow Mix or Friskies, so this food has that going for it.

 It contains a lot of corn and by-products as its main meat product.
 That’s never good.
 At least salmon is the 5th ingredient though, I’ll give it that.
 Most cheap products don’t even have it that high.
 They do use whole grain rice as well, which is another plus.
-Dried peas★★★★★ Excellent source of protein/carbohydrates/fiber. are a solid veggie and a good source of fiber.
+Dried peas are a solid veggie and a good source of fiber.

 Now I’m making it sound like a pretty good food aren’t I??
 My mistake, because it really isn’t.
 The fact remains that it contains a hell of a lot of worthless corn and digusting by-products.
-It still has wheat flour★ Poorly digested filler, can cause allergies and bowel problems. and brewers yeast★ Waste product (used for flavoring, protein, B-vitamins) which can become very toxic to the liver causes allergies and arthritis. in it as well.
+It still has wheat flour and brewers yeast in it as well.

-But you know, I’m still happy to see that they put spinach and tomatoes and carrots★★★★★ Natural source of beta carotene (precursor to Vitamin A needed for immune function), excellent fiber. in it as well.
+But you know, I’m still happy to see that they put spinach and tomatoes and carrots in it as well.
 Their location in the ingredient list is low, but typically these types of ingredients are somewhat low.
 Plus, they did at least fortify it with minerals and vitamins.

 I guess in the end, if Science Diet gets two stars, so does this.
 It’s better than Science Diet by a hair, too.